Blog Posts

 Whirlpool Therapy Treatment:

-• Gentle water movement applied for circulation and muscle relaxation.
+• Gentle movement for relaxation.

 Provider Signature: [Your Name], PT/OT/RN/MD